znshahid/Shell-V2/README.md

 Extended Version of Original Shell
 Zainab Shahid

-Important info about my functions/implementations and my methodology:
+Important info about changes and additions to my functions/implementations and my methodology:
+This Shell is an extended version of my Shell V1.

 Note, my shell does not recognize sleep but will recognize /bin/sleep 30 &

 watchuser_thread() function:
 I read up on pthreads a lot in forums.
 I used the void *arg parameter as a generic pointer to pass any type to the function when its created using pthread_create.
-Apparently this is a common practice in C. When testing, this wasn't even working for me but I wanted to try to implement it anyway so i can maybe get some points??
-After lots and lots of forums and research, I'm not even sure I implemented it right.
+Apparently this is a common practice in C. After lots and lots of forums and research, I'm not even sure I implemented it right.
 Originally, I define my own MAX_STRING for the maximum size of the username, however forums suggested using 'ut_namesize' since it was already defined by the uptmx.h header file and would be less buggy.

 handle_watchuser() function:
 I originally had all this implementation on main but then decided to use it because calling it from main was too buggy.
 I called it from the checkcommand() function like i did all other functions.